PaulWieland/ratgdo/docs/index.md

 > **ratgdo v2.5 available to order**
 > Boards are available and shipping domestic USA via USPS Ground Advantage.
+> When possible international shipments are sent via FedEx.
-> Shipping to Canada via FedEx is $16.
+> Shipping to Canada is $16.
-> Shipping to the EU and Austrailia via FedEx varies between $15 and $20.
+> Shipping to the EU and Austrailia varies between $15 and $20.
 >
 > * [ratgdo v2.5 controller with installation kit](https://square.link/u/FKqlMSWT) $45